reasonmethis/docdocgo-core/README.md

 - manage your collections, e.g. rename, delete, or switch between them
 - access it via a convenient Streamlit UI or its FastAPI server

-On top of that, DocDocGo is **"self-aware"** - it can answer questions about its own capabilities and provide help with using all of its features.
+On top of that, DocDocGo is self-aware - it can answer questions about its own capabilities and provide help with using all of its features.
 Because of this, the only command you need to remember is `/help` - for example, you can ask it something like this:

 ```markdown
 /help Is there a way to create a shareable link to a collection and set the access level to read-only?